Brqje/AdiBags-BetterCategories/README.md

-# AdiBags-BetterCategories for AdiBags Classic
+# Baroque edit of AdiBags-BetterCategories for AdiBags Classic 1.13 & BCC 2.5:

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given my the game itself.